-Halitosis is a dental and medical problem, which may stem from the activity of bacteria in the mouth.
+Halitosis is a dental and medical problem, which may stem from the activity of bacteria in the mouth and poor oral health.

 • An occasional bout of bad breath, or halitosis, is not uncommon.

 • Most people have bad breath at one time or another.

 • Research has found that about one in four people has unpleasant breath.

 • Another study reported that around 50% of the population suffers from halitosis.